Chapter 8: Advanced Techniques

 Commitment Accuracy

-Use to improve estimation, not to punish people.
+Use this to improve estimation, not to punish people.

 Scaling Techniques